Unpacking Black Hole Complementarity: What happens to the horizon crosser?

 What about operational complementarity?
-Can we point to some \emph{observable} problem here?
-You might think Alice can provide evidence to Bob that she was not thermalized at the stretched horizon.
-If she sends a signal to Bob saying that she is fine after she crosses the stretched horizon, then Bob will know that something is wrong about his model of the black hole.
-For he would then both see Alice thermalized at the stretched horzion but also have confirmation that Alice safely crossed the stretched horizon.
+Is there an observable problem here?
+Perhaps Alice can provide evidence to Bob that she was not thermalized at the stretched horizon.
+If she sends a signal to Bob saying she's fine after crossing the stretched horizon, then Bob will know something is wrong with his model of the black hole.
+For he would then both see Alice thermalized at the stretched horizon and have confirmation that Alice safely crossed the stretched horizon.\footnote{Being operationalist about complementarity---or quantum mechanics---allows any observer to still treat other observers as physical systems: `Nothing in principle prevents us from quantizing a colleague'~\parencites[p.
+70]{fuchs2000quantum}.
+So for an operationalist, Bob can treat Alice as a quantum system.}

-The trouble with this suggestion, of course, is that once Alice crosses the true horizon, she will be unable to send any signals out.
-Thus, she has to send a signal to Bob when she is between the stretched horizon and the true horizon.
-Because the stretched horizon is only one Planck length above the true horizon, she has to encode and send her message in field modes of Planck-length frequencies (if it even makes sense to talk about ``field modes'' at those frequencies).
-If she does not send it at those frequencies, it will be too late: she would have crossed the horizon before the message gets out.
-Conversely, if Bob wants to probe what is happening to Alice as she crosses the stretched horizon, he would have to send in modes of Planck-scale frequencies to be able to resolve what is happening.
+The trouble is that since the stretched horizon is only one Planck length above the true horizon, Alice must send her message using field modes of Planck-length frequencies (if it even makes sense to talk about `field modes' and `frequencies' at that scale).
+Otherwise, it'll be too late: she would have crossed the horizon and her message can't get out.
+Conversely, if Bob wants to probe what is happening to Alice as she crosses the stretched horizon, he needs to send in modes of Planck-scale frequencies to be able to resolve what is happening.
+Neither can he hover close to the horizon to examine near-horizon physics\footnote{He will definitely have to hover.
+He cannot, for example, just enter an orbit that gets him close to the horizon because there are no orbits around a Schwarzschild black hole (bound or unbound) below 1.5 Schwarzschild radii.
+See, for example,~\parencites[Box 25.6]{misner1973gravitation} for details.}---to do so would require sustaining Planck-scale accelerations.\footnote{Classically, the proper acceleration of a hoverer at the horizon diverges.}

-As far as this case goes, then, both descriptive complementarity and operational complementarity succeed because neither are we able to locate a descriptive contradiction nor an operational contradiction.
-However, as we turn to more involved situations that have appeared in the recent literature, the value of operational complementarity becomes clear.
+For this case, then, both descriptive complementarity and operational complementarity succeed because neither are we able to locate a descriptive contradiction nor an operational contradiction.
+This changes in the more involved scenarios that we now turn to.